FireFather/jinx/README.md

 # jinx 1.0
 chess engine based on Fridolin 2.0

--code optimizations and eval tuning
+- code optimizations and eval tuning

 development testing indicates about a 146 elo imporovement